camvine/pycoda/README.txt

 Let's get started.
 You can try this stuff out at the Python prompt, if wanted: just start up Python in the directory which contains pycoda as a subdirectory.

 First, you'll need a Consumer Key and Secret for your particular application.
+(Your application will be a 'consumer' of the API - hence the name.)
 You can create these by going to:

   https://www.codaview.com/gui/developer/

-and hard-code them into your app.
+adding a new application, and it'll then have an associated 'OAuth Key' and 'OAuth Secret'.
+You can copy these and hard-code them into your app.

 Your app can then identify itself to the Coda server: